salman898/Image-Processing-Project2020-/README.md

    6. must present data in the project Dataset folder from where the program select the image and detects faces and eyes from that file .

+     Group Members Name and Roll Numbers.

+     Name: Salman                                        Name: Jatendar Kumar
+     Roll no# 2k17/IT/79                                 Roll no# 2k17/IT/37